Kaplan Fox & Kilsheimer LLP Reminds Acelyrin Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+(MENAFN- EIN Presswire) NEW YORK, Dec.
 17, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP reminds investors that a complaint has been filed on behalf of investors that purchased or otherwise acquired Acelyrin, Inc. (“Acelyrin” or the“Company”) (NASDAQ: SLRN) securities between May 4, 2023 and September 11, 2023, inclusive (the“Class Period”).
 Click Here to Join the Action.

 If you purchased Acelyrin securities and would like to discuss this notice, your rights, or your interests please click here .
 You may also contact us by emailing ... or calling (212) 329-8571.